joshua-d/ddl-simulator/docs/Configuration.md

 &nbsp;
 ## Model & Data Builder Module

 The Model & Data Builder (MADB) Module is a Python module that exposes utilities to the simulator that allow it to set up the model and the dataset.
+The path to the module must be specified in the [Main Configuration CSV]().
 Examples are provided in the `madb` directory of this repository.

 ### Requirements